 Tooth - abnormal colorsDiscolored teeth; Tooth discoloration; Tooth pigmentation

-Abnormal tooth color is any color other than the white to yellowish-white of normal teeth.
+Abnormal tooth color is any color other than white to yellowish-white.

-Your genes influence your tooth color.
+Your genes affect your tooth color.
 Other things that can affect tooth color include:

 - Environmental factors

-Inherited diseases may affect the thickness of enamel or the calcium or protein content of the enamel, which can cause color changes.
+Inherited diseases may affect the thickness of enamel or the calcium or protein content of the enamel.
+This can cause color changes.
 Metabolic diseases may cause changes in tooth color and shape.

-Drugs and medications either taken by the mother while pregnant or by the child during the time of tooth development can cause changes in both the color and hardness of the enamel.
+Drugs and medicines taken by a mother during pregnancy or by a child during the time of tooth development can cause changes in the color and hardness of the enamel.

 - Antibiotic tetracycline use before age 8

 - Eating or drinking items that temporarily stain the teeth, such as tea or coffee

 - Genetic defects that affect the tooth enamel, such as dentinogenesis and amelogenesis